shi-rudo/appStoreApproval/README.md

 * If no, does a company or organization pay for the content or services?
 * Where do they pay, and what's the payment method?
 * If users create an account to use your app, are there fees involved?

+Reminder: Don't forget to include a demo account.